Wedding Officiant Frequently Asked Questions

 Do you require a contract?

-You will be asked to approve and sign a standard contract form that confirms the booking date and time, and provides all pertinent details of the engagement, in writing.
+You will be asked to approve and sign a standard contract form that confirms the booking details and provides all pertinent information regarding the event.
 This protects everyone concerned, and precludes future misunderstandings.

 When is the balance due?

 Your remaining balance is due any time before the wedding starts.
-The vast majority of our couples have chosen to pay in cash on the day of the wedding.
-You’re also welcome to pay in “installments” if that’s easier for you, as long as your final payment reaches us at least ten days before the wedding.
+The majority of our couples have chosen to pay in cash on the day of the wedding.
+You’re also welcome to pay by check, or in “installments,” if that’s easier for you, as long as your final payment reaches us no fewer than ten (10) days prior to the wedding.

 Is it customary to tip the Officiant?